KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Our tour guide Glenn introducing us to a mockup plane used for training

 ![](southwest-headquarters-tour-2026/flight-attendance-fun.jpg)
 It's not as easy as it looks.
-Tour participants volunteered to give the flight attendant safety demonstration a try!
+Tour participants volunteered to give the safety demonstration a try!

 ![](southwest-headquarters-tour-2026/emergency-equipment.jpg)
-Flight attendants are required to test at a 100% mastery of emergency procedures and equipment.
+Flight attendants are required to demonstrate a mastery of emergency procedures and equipment.

 ![](southwest-headquarters-tour-2026/evacuation-slide.jpg)
 Emergency door demo and evacuation slide